neilrobertson/LBC_ARCHER/README.md

     conda install -c anaconda ipykernel
     python -m ipykernel install --user --name=ARCH_env

-If the environment is already active, use 'analysis_run.sh' instead of 'full_run.sh'.

 ## Test
-In order to facilitate testing, a less computationally heavy analysis is implemented in 'full_run.sh' and 'analysis_run.sh' with a typical run time of 10 minutes.
+In order to facilitate testing, a less computationally heavy analysis  can be implemented modifying the resolution of the implementation of the Bayesian model comparison.

-To run the analysis as performed in the article, make the following
-modifications:
+Set global parameters:
-- Modify line 132 of 'Scripts/full_NGF_run.py'
+- Modify lines 40-45 in 'Scripts/LiFT_clonal_fit.py'
-- Modify line 108 of 'Scripts/full_threshold_run.py'
+- Modify lines 39- 44 in 'Scripts/threshold_clonal_fit.py'

-to increase the number of random initialisations of the model fitting process.
-In the article both iteration numbers were increased to 500, resulting in a typical run time of 2h.
+Currently, the full implementation of the code runs in ~12 hours on 60 cores.

 ## Analysis exploration
 To further explore the analysis of longitudinal trajectories, a series of